dlk3/recoll-we-using-webservice/README.md

 Add the <code>-p ####</code> option after <code>run</code> to use a port other than 5000 for the web service.
 A corresponding option has been added to the extension's settings page to tell the extension what port number it should use to connect to the web service.

 I use Fedora Linux.
-On Fedora, <code>dnf install python3-flask</code> installs the required [Flask web framework](https://flask.palletsprojects.com/) module.
+On Fedora, <code>sudo dnf install python3-flask</code> installs the required [Flask web framework](https://flask.palletsprojects.com/) module.

-The web service script writes a log file at /tmp/recoll-we-webservice.log.
+The web service script writes a log file at <code>/tmp/recoll-we-webservice.log</code>.
 It rotates that log file automatically.